Icenium/icenium-cli/README.md

 * You cannot deploy your apps on connected Windows Phone 8 devices.
 * You cannot switch your Telerik Platform account.
+* You cannot run and debug your apps in the device simulator on OS X systems.<br/>The device simulator will become available for OS X in a future release of Telerik AppBuilder.
 * You cannot debug your Android apps while running on a connected device.
 * You cannot debug your iOS apps while running on a connected device.
 * You cannot migrate between Apache Cordova versions.